20 of the best marketing campaigns from 2019 (so far)

 The post’s engagement resulted in the hashtags #BoyWithLuv (name of the song) and #BTSxMetLife (performance venue) among the most shared tags related to JetBlue in early 2019.

-Takeaway: “Play to the crowd” is a theme that keeps coming up.
+“Play to the crowd” is a theme that keeps coming up.
 A small gesture from the flight crew went a long way with passengers who were quick to rave about an experience and plug a brand on social media.

 Marriott was the subject of criticism when the Marriot Marquis in New York City was selected as the venue to host an event honoring far-right Brazilian president Jair Bolsonaro.
 As a result, the hashtag #CancelBolsonaro dominated Marriott’s social media feeds in the first half of 2019.
 The company’s CEO Arne Sorenson was quick to share Marriott’s views in a LinkedIn post that explained, “everyone is welcome at the hotel”.

-Takeaway: Social listening is essential when it comes to defending your brand’s reputation online.
+Social listening is essential when it comes to defending your brand’s reputation online.
 In response to criticism, Marriott was prepared to share and defend its brand values on social media.
 Be prepared by routinely monitoring the conversation around your brand and plan ahead by identifying a spokesperson, message, and platforms.

 Marriott & #CancelBolsonaro KPIs (mentions 9.3k; engagement 73.8k)

-Royal Carribean strives for perfection when it comes to sea voyages.
+The brand strives for perfection when it comes to sea voyages.
 In May, the cruise line took things a step further with the $250 million transformation of Perfect Day at CocoCay, their private island retreat for passengers in the Bahamas.
 The hashtag #PerfectDayatCocoCay experienced an increase in mentions with the unveiling of the island, with over 2,900 occurences and 51.6k interactions.
 In addition to being included in news mentions, the hashtag has been used by vacation-goers when posting pictures of fun in the sun.

-Takeaways: User-generated content is the best testimonial for your brand.
+User-generated content is the best testimonial for your brand.
 Whether you’re a brick and mortar location or tourist destination, create a fun hashtag for visitors to capture their visit.

-Monterey Bay Aquarium in California is known for its focus on regional marine life and conservation efforts.
+The Californian brand is known for its focus on regional marine life and conservation efforts.
 In order to raise awareness beyond their visitor base, the aquarium has turned to social media with a fun approach that combines science, pop culture, and humor.

 In early 2019, the aquarium’s most popular hashtag #ValentineASpecies, resulted in nearly two thousand user-generated love poems featuring sea creatures.

-Takeaways: Make your content relatable, fun, and relevant to your audience.
+Make your content relatable, fun, and relevant to your audience.
 User-generated content goes beyond asking followers to share selfies.
 Start a hashtag game that inspires people to create puns and other creative content related to your brand.

-CVS Pharmacy is on a mission to promote wellness and self-esteem by creating new standards of beauty.
+On a mission to promote wellness and self-esteem by creating new standards of beauty.
 The Beauty Mark campaign features authentic and diverse images of models in store beauty aisles.
 To support the initiative on social media, CVS created the hashtag #beautyunaltered and encouraged consumers to post unfiltered and unaltered pictures of themselves.
 The results: 2.9k mentions and over 1,000 interactions.

 The progressive and well-received campaign took off in January when CVS revealed their updated beauty aisles during an event in Times Square.

-Takeaway: If you aren’t already incorporating user-generated content in your campaigns, now is the time to start.
+If you aren’t already incorporating user-generated content in your campaigns, now is the time to start.
 Consumers are eager to take an active role in creating content and it creates a credibility for your brand.

 If anyone was in Times Square yesterday they *might* have seen my face on the big screen!
 Thanks @cvspharmacy for featuring me and many others for their #BeautyUnaltered campaign! pic.twitter.com/rFqwqdgFR0— Mollie Damon (@MollieDamon) January 26, 2019